nadzyah/baseline-data-form/README.md

 **Models and forms**

-The major components of the project is OrganizationModel, which is defined in `models.py` (all main files are stored in `main/` folder).
+The main component of the project is OrganizationModel, which is defined in `models.py` (all main files are stored in `main/` folder).
 It is used to create and store information about organizations in database.

 The DocumentModel is associated with OrganizationModel and is used to store information about the files that the customer uploads.
 See `models.py` file to get more information.